The Gerard O’Neill Voyagers Circle: NSS’ New Society to Honor our Visionary Donors

 A current gift through one of the tax advantaged means described on our website with a binding value of at least $5000.

-*The Blazers will be manufactured as soon as there are 50 members in the Society, so they will most likely be presented at the May, 2018 ISDC in Los Angeles, or at your home or NSS Chapter meeting in the Spring or Summer of 2018.
+*The Blazers will be manufactured as soon as there are 50 members in the Society, so they will most likely be presented at the 2019 ISDC in Washington DC, or at your home or NSS Chapter meeting in the Spring or Summer of 2019.

 Can I designate my gift to go to a specific cause I care about, or name my gift?